mahmutovicr/Projects/Quiz/README.md

 ## About

-An interactive quiz game testing general knowledge across multiple topics with score tracking and instant feedback.
+An interactive quiz game testing general knowledge across multiple topics with score tracking and instant feedback

 ## Live Demo